 U.S. Representative-elect Kelly Morrison, an OB-GYN, readies for first term in Congress

-WASHINGTON — U.S. Representative-elect Kelly Morrison is set to be among about two dozen lawmakers who are trained physicians and the only OB-GYN who supports abortion rights in Congress in a post-Roe v.
+MINNEAPOLIS — U.S. Representative-elect Kelly Morrison is set to be among about two dozen lawmakers who are trained physicians and the only OB-GYN who supports abortion rights in Congress in a post-Roe v.
 Wade America, which has given her national attention.

 She will represent the 3rd Congressional District, succeeding U.S. Rep. Dean Phillips, who didn't seek re-election during a failed bid for president.
-She previously served in both the House and most recently, the state Senate.
+She previously served in both the state House and most recently, the state Senate.

-"That's what he did, and that's what the court did, and we're seeing the ramifications of that Dobbs decision," she said in an interview Monday while at new member orientation in Washington.
+"That's what he did, and that's what the court did, and we're seeing the ramifications of that Dobbs decision," Morrison said in an interview Monday while at new member orientation in Washington.
 "We have a maternal health crisis unfolding across the country, and so I am concerned about the possibility of future and further restrictions being imposed on the American people."

 But in Washington, the balance of power will look different: Republicans are poised to have majorities in both chambers and will have a Republican president in the White House.